 If you’re one of the many Americans considering relocating cross country, the notion of a long-distance move might be an unnerving endeavor.
 It’s not a typical move, that’s for sure.
 Here’s how to make the move happen without a hitch.

-- Get a job lined up.
 If you’re a freelancer and work in a home office, this step isn’t always necessary.
 Technically, you don’t need to do this step if you are confident that you can find a job in your new state.
 However, it’s always better to ensure that you have a job lined up before you move.

-- Be prepared to sell a lot of the stuff you own.
 When you’re moving across the country, the price to move all your stuff skyrockets.
 You will most likely need to sell some of your items just to make the move affordable.
 Having a yard sale, using eBay, or just doing consignment work can all be beneficial here.

-- Find a portable moving container, a large freight truck, a U-Haul, or a full-service company.
+Now it's time to set up your cross-country move.
+Depending on your budget, you'll want to consider finding a portable moving container, a large freight truck, a U-Haul, or a full-service company.
 Portable moving containers are usually the cheapest, followed by U-Hauls.
 With these options, you will have to pack up everything yourself.
 If you get a full-service company, they will pack things up for you.

-- Get quotes.
+Get quotes.
 To make sure you get a good price, call around and ask at least three companies to give you a quote.
 Ask what the quote includes and what add-ons you can get.

-- Consider the perks and pitfalls of each option.
+Consider the perks and pitfalls of each option.
 If convenience is key, a full-service mover is going to be your best bet.
 If you’re looking for a cost-effective choice, looking into portable moving containers that double as storage is best.

 Don’t be afraid to ask for a discount.
 Many places will offer discounts, but only if you ask.
 Military and corporate discounts are the most common, but there’s a chance that you might be able to swing something if you ask politely.

-- Don’t be afraid to do some of the work.
+Don’t be afraid to do some of the work.
 You can save a ton on labor if you do.

-- Choose your moving date.
 It’s worth noting that the moving date you choose can impact the price of moving across the country.
 We suggest making a mid-week move to try to cut down on pricing.
 However, if you are in dire need of a move, you can always do it during the weekend despite the higher pricing.

-- Upon move day, load up the items (or have your movers load it for you) into the truck.
+Upon move day, load up the items (or have your movers load it for you) into the truck.
 This will be an all-day affair, and it will be pretty difficult to do at times.
 When loading everything up, keep a suitcase, your IDs, and your laptop with you.
 You will need to have some basic goods when you get to your sublet.

-- If you are not driving the truck yourself and are not driving a car cross-country, then book a flight to your location and ask that movers call you when they arrive.
+If you are not driving the truck yourself and are not driving a car cross-country, then book a flight to your location and ask that movers call you when they arrive.
 The moving company should give you a general estimate of the day when they will bring by all your things.
 Take a taxi to your sublet and live there until things settle.

-- Unpack, update your driver’s license, get new utility subscriptions, and settle in.
-This is the final step to being a new member of a brand new community.
-It can be a little scary at first but don’t worry.
+Moving cross country can be a little scary at first but don’t worry.
 Once you get used to your brand new state, you’ll find that it can quickly begin to feel like a home away from home.